 Unfortunately, each yarn weight has different names in different countries, making it difficult to keep track of them all.

-For example, yarns requiring 4mm needles are usually referred to as "8ply" in Australia, "DK" or "double knit" in the UK and "light" or sometimes "light worsted" in the US, whereas in continental Europe, you would most likely refer to the needle size when describing the yarn (4mm yarn).
+For example, yarns requiring 4mm needles are usually referred to as "8ply" in Australia, "DK" or "double knit" in the UK and "light" or sometimes "light worsted" in the US, whereas in continental Europe, you would most likely refer to the needle size and the tension when describing the yarn (4mm, 22sts per 10cm).

 And as if that was not complicated enough, there are also different names for needle sizes, depending on which version you use.
 For example, 4mm needles are the same as American size 6 needles and UK/Imperial size 8 needles.